hcolwell3/turtle-tales/README.md

 Find original python code in main.py

-Find downloadable file to play on TinkerGen GameGo in arcade-TURTLE-TALEs.uf2
+Find downloadable file to upload on MakeCode or to play on TinkerGen GameGo in arcade-TURTLE-TALEs.uf2